20k/binmat_rules/readme.md

 - If a BOUNCE modifier is present, resolve its effect now.

 - The number cards present in the stacks should have their sum calculated.
 Any present WILD modifiers should be resolved now.

+- If the damage value of both stacks is 0-0, combat resolves as a bounce.

 If the sum is not now a power of two, the stack has attack power zero.
 Otherwise, its attack power is the power of two to which the sum is equivalent.